Konrad Lorenz: Vision of the challenges facing humanity

-In this book, Lorenz proposes that the best hope for mankind lies in our looking for mates based on the kindness of their hearts rather than good looks or wealth.
-He illustrates this with a Jewish story, explicitly described as such.

-Lorenz was one of the early scientists who argue that human overpopulation could cause environmental degradation.

 Philosophical speculations

 In his 1973 book Behind the Mirror: A Search for a Natural History of Human Knowledge, Lorenz considers the old philosophical question of whether our senses correctly inform us about the world as it is, or provide us only with an illusion.
 His answer comes from evolutionary biology.
 Only traits that help us survive and reproduce are transmitted.
 If our senses gave us wrong information about our environment, we would soon be extinct.
 Therefore, we can be sure that our senses give us correct information, for otherwise we would not be here to be deceived.